cvdlab-alumni/428798/final_project/Readme.md

 * Cooker: light the fires
 * Clock: pick it to see what's the current time
 * Toilet cover: pull it up or push it down
-* Toilet flushing button: push it and stare at the flush (with sound effect)
+* Toilet flushing button: push it and stare at the flushed water (with sound effect)
-* Mirror: if enabled you can keep an eye behind
+* Mirror: keep an eye behind you (must be enabled)
 * Computer monitor: Windows XP startup + webcam (with sound)
 * Light switches: switch up/down and make lamps light on/off (with sound)